 According to an interview with an FBI cyber-crimes agent, sextortion occurs “when someone threatens to distribute your private and sensitive material if you fail to provide them with images of a sexual nature, sexual favors, or money.”

 Aside from being defamation advocates, we are also educators who are passionate about our close attorney-client relationships.
 In addition to representing clients in court, we pride ourselves on making sure our clients understand the legal process and what to expect.

 We know just how confusing and disrupting internet defamation can be in a victim’s life and do everything we can mitigate the damage.
-If you are the victim of internet defamation and ready to proceed with setting up a free, no-obligation defamation consultation, we recommend first reading how much an internet defamation lawyer costs and then contacting us via online chat, our contact form, or by calling us at (216) 373-7706.
+If you are the victim of internet defamation and ready to proceed with setting up a free, no-obligation defamation consultation with an intake specialist, we recommend first reading how much an internet defamation lawyer costs and then contacting us via online chat, our contact form, or by calling us at (216) 373-7706.

 Still unsure of Minc Law’s services or abilities to help resolve your internet issue?
 Check out the video below to learn the answers to our top 6 frequently asked questions from our clients, including the definitions of libel and slander, whether defamation lawyers are criminal or civil lawyers, if an attorney in another state can represent you, how we identify anonymous perpetrators, and how to get started with Minc Law.

 Video: Top 6 Questions We Get at Minc Law